DinoHub-SubT/dsta_deploy/README.md

 * * *

-# Getting Started
+# SubT Getting Started

-The below instructions should get you started on a basic `SubT` setup locally or on Azure.
+The below instructions should get you started on a basic `SubT` setup locally, on Azure or on Robots.

 You will need to go through a few tutorials to have a working system.